Feldenkrais Professional Training Program Kyoto IV

 Stephen Rhosenholte Educational Director:

 Stephen Rosenholtz earned his Ph.D. in Education at Stanford University in 1981.
 Then in 1983 he graduated from the Amherst Feldenkrais Training with Dr. Moshe Feldenkrais.
 Since his graduation, he has maintained a practice and taught in Feldenkrais Trainings worldwide.
-Stephen has served as Educational Director of trainings in Germany and Switzerland and currently directs the Feldenkrais® training in Colima, Mexico and Europe.
+Stephen has served as Educational Director of trainings in Germany and Switzerland and currently directs the Feldenkrais® training in Brasil, Mexico, France, and Spain.

 Dr. Rosenholtz is also the creator of the creator of Move Like the Animals and Monkey Moves, an award winning musical movement programs for children based on Feldenkrais’ lessons.
 If you have children of your own or work with them professionally, then you will certainly enjoy this series.